uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

 oneDPL algorithms.

-The oneDPL parallel range algorithms rely on the functionality of C++20 and are not available in the code compiled for earlier editions of the standard.
+The oneDPL parallel range algorithms rely on the functionality of C++20 and are not available in the code compiled for earlier editions of the C++ standard.

 The parallel range algorithms reside in ``namespace oneapi::dpl::ranges``.
-Same as the range algorithm functions defined by the `C++ standard` in ``namespace std::ranges``, they cannot be found by argument-dependent name lookup.
+Same as the range algorithm functions defined by the C++ standard in ``namespace std::ranges``, they cannot be found by argument-dependent name lookup and cannot be called with explicitly specified template arguments. [*Note*: A typical implementation uses predefined function objects which static function call operators have the required signatures. -- *end note*]

 The following differences to the standard C++ range algorithms apply: